Maine Medical Center’s neuroendovascular team is distinguished by numerous attributes, including:

 - The Telestroke Network helps to identify stroke patients who can benefit from Maine Medical Center’s neuroendovascular expertise and speed up their transfer to MMC.

 The neuroendovascular specialists at Maine Medical Center are experts at treating the following cerebrovascular conditions:

 - Ischemic stroke

 - Cerebral artery stenosis

 Our vascular specialists use a procedure called angioplasty to widen the carotid arteries and restore blood flow to the brain.
-A thin tube with a deflated balloon on the end is threaded through a blood vessel in your neck to the narrowed or blocked carotid artery.
-Once in place, the balloon is inflated to push the plaque outward against the wall of the artery.
+For this procedure, a thin tube with a deflated balloon on the end is threaded through a blood vessel in your neck to the narrowed or blocked carotid artery.
+The balloon is then inflated to push the plaque outward against the wall of the artery.
 A stent (a small mesh tube) is then put in the artery to support the inner artery wall.
-The stent also helps prevent the artery from becoming narrowed our blocked again.
+The stent also helps prevent the artery from becoming narrowed or blocked again.

 Our Commitment – Maine Medical Center

 Maine Medical Center is dedicated to improving the health of the communities we serve.
-We value Patient Centered Care, Integrity, Ownership, Excellence, Respect and Innovation.
-Carotid artery stenting and endarterectomies are 2 examples of innovative procedures done at Maine Medical Center.
+We value patient-centered care, integrity, ownership, excellence, respect and innovation.

 Maine Medical Center is included in the Vascular Quality Initiative, a nationwide prospective database used to collect and analyze outcomes of surgical and minimally invasive vascular procedures.
-Participation in the initiative allows collaboration with Maine Medical Center and with other institutions to enhance cerebrovascular treatment outcomes and maintain quality reporting.
+Participation in the initiative allows us to collaborate with other institutions to enhance cerebrovascular treatment outcomes and maintain quality reporting.